Laravel-Backpack/docs/3.6/crud-fields.md

-   'entity' => 'category', // the method that defines the relationship in your Model 'attribute' => 'name', // foreign key attribute that is shown to user 'model' => "App\Models\Tag", // foreign key model
+   'entity' => 'category', // the method that defines the relationship in your Model 'attribute' => 'name', // foreign key attribute that is shown to user 'model' => "App\Models\Tag", // foreign key model 'value' => 2 // set category with category_id 2 as a selected option by default

    // optional
    'options'   => (function ($query) {